 - Interpret Scripture literally.
 Obviously there are no dragons and the Bible uses it and other symbols.
 But these are far and away the exceptions in the Bible as the vast majority are very, very literal.
 Beware of false teachers who teach that all the Bible is but allegory, such as Jonah and the big fish, or the Garden of Eden, etc., etc. These and all events, places and things in the Bible are real and not allegory.
 God is very clear in Scripture when He uses allegory, parables, or other literary devices to communicate His Word.

-- Look for the single meaning of the passage.
+- Begin with the primary meaning of the passage.
 Let the passage speak for itself.
 Seek to understand what the author had in mind.
 Flee from those that teach about things such as “Bible codes” or try to twist Scripture to support a meaning it never had in the first place.
 Making something complicated is usually an outward sign of someone that is going to great lengths to justify some kind of sin in their life or the choices they’ve made.
-Always remember that allegories and typology always illuminate what is already present in Scripture – they never create something new on their own.
+Keep in mind that allegories and typology always illuminate what is already present in Scripture – they are never used as the basis for doctrine but to support and explain it in harmony with the rest of God's Word.

 Return to Observation • Continue to Application